Human Development and Family Science

 Point of Pride

-This program provides students with opportunities for professional development through mentoring and participating in converences at the state, regional, and national levels.
+This program provides students with opportunities for professional development through mentoring and participating in conferences at the state, regional, and national levels.
 Students can work on faculty-led research, serving as co-author on peer-reviewed journal articles and conference presentations.

 Graduate Advisor

-(309) 438-3558
+(309) 438-5482

-Turner 203A
+Turner 203M

 Schedule a Visit